shopware/docs/guides/plugins/plugins/checkout/order/listen-to-order-changes.md

 So the `PreWriteValidationEvent` is triggered before the write set is generated.
 In its respective listener `triggerChangeSet`, we're first checking if the current command is able to generate a changeset.
-E.g. an "insert" command cannot generate a changeset, because nothing has changed - a whole new entity is generated.
+E.g., an "insert" command cannot generate a changeset, because nothing has changed - a whole new entity is generated.

-Afterwards we're checking which entity is currently being processed.
+Afterward, we're checking which entity is currently being processed.
 Since this has an impact on the performance, we only want to generate a changeset for our given scenario.
 Make sure to narrow it down as much as possible.
 Especially the check for the version is important.
-E.g, during editing an order in the admin, a new draft version of the order is created, which will be merged with the live version on save.
+E.g., during editing an order in the admin, a new draft version of the order is created, which will be merged with the live version on save.
 But this is probably not the state you want to react to.
 So make sure you only cover the live version.

-Afterwards we execute the method `requestChangeSet` on the command.
+Afterward we execute the method `requestChangeSet` on the command.

 Note the changes made to the `onOrderWritten` method, which is now reading the newly generated change set.